2023 Woodward Dream Cruise Preview & Survival Guide

 Nothing embodies the Motor City in the summertime like the Woodward Dream Cruise.

 If you’re a Dream Cruise regular, you probably know how to prepare for the day.
-But if it’s been a while since you’ve been one of the million-plus annual attendees – or you are brand new to it – this survival guide should get you ready to fully enjoy this iconic event.
+But if it’s been a while since you’ve been – or you are brand new to it – this survival guide should prepare you to fully enjoy this iconic event.
 This year's Cruise falls on Saturday, Aug.
 19.

 Dress and pack accordingly

 Packing for the Dream Cruise is a bit tricky because you want to pack lightly since you’ll likely bounce around a lot during the day.
 But at the same time, you need to be fully prepared.
 Bring these essentials:

 - Portable camping chairs and/or a large blanket that you don’t mind dirtying up

 - Umbrellas and/or ponchos if rain is in the forecast

 You’ll probably walk a lot, so wearing comfortable shoes is a must.
 It might be tempting to whip out the cowboy boots for style points or flip flops for convenience, but your feet will thank you later if you wear a reliable pair of sneakers.